JES Covid-19 Live Event Protocols: Vaccines and Masks

-All attendees will be required to wear masks if Erie County is in the “substantial” or “high” transmission rate of community spread on the day of an event.
+All attendees will be required to wear surgical or N95 masks if Erie County is in the “substantial” or “high” transmission rate of community spread on the day of an event.
 To check Erie County’s community spread status, please visit the CDC website.

 Attendees with a recent known case of Covid-19 or who are exhibiting symptoms are asked to stay home and contact the JES for flexible options regarding their tickets.